dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 Example
 -------

 The example of :ref:`qpu_reformulating_constraints_linear_equality` solved the problem of finding a
-`maximum independent set (MIS) <https://en.wikipedia.org/wiki/Maximal_independent_set>`_, where the graph is a cell in the Chimera topology, with an equality constraint, :math:`x_0 + x_1 = 1`, which requires that either node 0 or node 1, but not both, be selected.
+`maximum independent set (MIS) <https://en.wikipedia.org/wiki/Maximal_independent_set>`_, where the graph is a cell in the :term:`Chimera` topology, with an equality constraint, :math:`x_0 + x_1 = 1`, which requires that either node 0 or node 1, but not both, be selected.
 (Because one of those two nodes has to be selected, the equality constraint forces a selection of the constrained MIS :math:`0, 2, 3` or :math:`1, 2, 3` and not the unconstrained MIS :math:`4, 5, 6, 7`.)
 That example converted the constraint into a QUBO by squaring the subtraction of the equation's right side from the left.

 This example solves the same problem but converts the constraint into a Boolean gate, in this case, the `XOR <https://en.wikipedia.org/wiki/XOR_gate>`_ gate.

-You can mathematically formulate a QUBO for the XOR gate as shown in :ref:`qpu_reformulating_boolean_ops`; this example use the :std:doc:`dimod <oceandocs:docs_dimod/sdk_index>` package for the XOR QUBO.
+You can mathematically formulate a QUBO for the XOR gate as shown in :ref:`qpu_reformulating_boolean_ops`; this example use the :ref:`dimod <index_dimod>` package for the XOR QUBO.
 The code below combines the MIS and penalty QUBOs, weighting the XOR constraint at 1.5 so the penalty for breaking this (hard) constraint is a bit higher than flipping a variable, and setting :math:`z` to a negative value substantially lower than other linear biases.

 >>> import dwave_networkx as dnx
 >>> import dimod